-Ms. Moore focuses her practice on complex redevelopment projects, land use permitting, environmental compliance and government advocacy.
+Ms. Moore focuses her practice on complex development projects, land use permitting, environmental compliance and government advocacy.
 She is well versed in matters involving local land use and state housing laws, compliance with environmental regulations, and the implementation and enforcement of federal and state environmental laws.
-Ms. Moore's practice includes land use and environmental due diligence for real estate transactions, in addition to counseling on environmental management, planning and cleanup issues related to hazardous substances.
+Ms. Moore's practice includes land use and environmental due diligence for real estate transactions, in addition to counseling on regulatory compliance and environmental management, planning, and cleanup issues.

 Previously, Ms. Moore served as the first black councilmember and first black mayor of El Cerrito.
 In addition to her daily governments duties, she represented El Cerrito on the boards of the West Contra Costa Integrated Waste Management Authority (WCCIWMA) and the West Contra Costa Transportation Advisory Committee (WCCTAC).
 She also was an officer with the El Cerrito Branch of the National Association for the Advancement of Colored People (NAACP).